wallytutor/WallyToolbox.jl/docs/src/index.md

     Over the time it is expected that many functionalities from other modules will integrate `WallyToolbox` as they become stable.
 In some cases, entire modules may become sub-modules, so you might need to check where to import some utilities as this package is rolling release.
 This is temporary and will be modified when all the old code base that is giving origing to the package is migrated here.
 Nonetheless, the package will probably not be published to Julia registries because of the way its governance works. `WallyToolbox.jl` tries to be self-contained in several aspects because of the needs of perfect integration between functionalities of several of its foreseen end applications.
 That is currently incompatible with using some of the state-of-the-art packages from Julia ecosystem.

-## Using Julia modules
+## Using the modules

-Simply launch the root directory of `WallyToolbox.jl` as a project:
+The simplest way to use `WallyToolbox` is by launching Julia the root directory of `WallyToolbox.jl` as a project; this way one has access to most Julia modules packaged within the toolbox.
+Notice that for a full availability one needs to consider the extra steps provided in the [setup guide](setup-guide.md).
+To be able to use module `WallyToolbox.Notebook`, an user-defined value of environment variable `JUPYTER_DATA_DIR` must be provided to avoid conflict with system files.
+It must be noticed that this utility module is undocumented. .

 ```bash
 julia --project=.
 ```

-To be able to use module `WallyToolbox.Notebook`, an user-defined value of environment variable `JUPYTER_DATA_DIR` must be provided to avoid conflict with system files.
-It must be noticed that this utility module is undocumented. .

-## Using Python modules

-Python modules are secondary to `WallyToolbox`; they consist mostly of domain-specific code that I did not yet migrate to Julia.
+Python modules are currently second-grade citizens to `WallyToolbox`; they consist mostly of domain-specific code that I did not yet migrate to Julia.
 Nonetheless, some code will remain in Python because fields such as computer vision and overall machine learning have a much broader community and thus quality tools.
 Wrapping these in Julia through [PythonCall](https://github.com/JuliaPy/PythonCall.jl) is not considered as an alternative for now.

 ```bash
 # Install `virtualenv`: